hushmirror/hush3/CONTRIBUTING.md

 # Hush Core (hushd) Software Contribution Guidelines

-Thank you for reaching out and trying to make Hush an even better software application and blockchain platform.
+Thank you for reaching out and trying to make Hush an even better software application and cryptocoin platform.
 These contribution guidelines shall help you figuring out where you can be helpful and how to easily get started.

 ## Table of Contents